 You can’t just go with the exterior clean, though.
 Ensure to open the hood and clean your engine bay to keep dirt out of your engine and the various intakes.
-Leaves, pine needles, even animal debris can get into vent openings and raise issues.
+Leaves, pine needles, and animal debris can get into vent openings and raise issues.
 An overly dirty engine bay can also make the other maintenance – oil checks, fluid checks, etc. – more of a chore.

 Check Your Fluids

 Brakes usually tell you when they are going bad, with screeching or scraping – this is a sign you need your brake pads replaced.
 The importance of your brakes cannot be stressed enough.
-Brake pads come with built-in wear indicators that produce that noise, or, in modern cars, electronic monitors will alert you.
+Brake pads come with built-in wear indicators that produce that noise; in modern cars, electronic monitors will alert you.
 Another sign would be your car pulling to the side under braking – lopsided braking signals uneven wear or warping.